twitter-archive/kestrel/docs/journal_format.md

 - If a kestrel has N live connections, up to N open transactions will be written out during each checkpoint.
 For 50k connections, each holding a 1KB transaction, that could be 50MB.

+Kestrel versions prior to 2.4.1 will also attempt to compact the journal if the queue is not in read-behind (that is, all of the queue's contents are in memory) and the journal files total more than `maxJournalSize` (usually 1GB).
+In this case, the journal is rewritten from scratch.
+We know that there will be no more than `maxMemorySize` (usually 128MB) worth of data to write.
+This feature was removed because in the absence of remove operations, it was possible to cause Kestrel to perform this rewrite on every add operation, rendering it unusable.
+The work around for this behavior is to increase `maxJournalSize` such that the ratio of `maxJournalSize` to `maxMemorySize` is greater than the ratio of the `minimum item size + 21` to the `minimum item size`.